gabrieletome/vitis_tools/README.md

 Tool used to build the complete graph of interaction and find the LGN.
 How to use:
 ```
-Usage: python3 managerList.py PARAM [FILTERS]... -files [FILES]...
+Usage: python3 managerList.py -vitis [FILTERS]... -files [FILES]...
 FILES can be a list of .csv or .zip.
 These are the expansion list from OneGenE
-PARAM:
- '-vitis'  Lists of vitis
- '-human'  Lists of human.
-Need to be follow by:
-  '-fantom'  Lists from Fantom DB
-  '-TCGA'    Lists from TCGA DB
 FILTERS:
  '-a'             Autosave image of graphs.
 If -a is present, it save automatically .png.
 USE IN MICROSOFT WINDOWS
  '-f [NUMBER]'    Ignored genes with frel<=NUMBER
- ONLY FOR VITIS GENES:
  '-t [PATTERN,...]'
 Take genes that in 'functional annotation' or 'Network1' column there is at least one pattern
- ONLY FOR HUMAN GENES:
-  '-i ['comp'/'notcomp']' Ignored edges between isoforms of same gene
 ```
 Example with Cuticle genes:
 ```